maykinmedia/django-log-outgoing-requests/docs/quickstart.rst

     If Celery is installed but not configured in your environment, ``LOG_OUTGOING_REQUESTS_RESET_DB_SAVE_AFTER`` (which defines if/when database logging is reset after changes to the library config) should be set to ``None``.

+    The library provides a Django management command as well as a Celery task to delete logs which are older than a specified time (by default, 1 day).

 See :ref:`reference_settings` for all available settings and their meaning.